geekzter/azure-vdc/README.md

 - [Visual Studio](https://visualstudio.microsoft.com/free-developer-offers/)

 ## Limitations & Known Issue's
-- Release Pipelines not yet available in YAML, therefore not included
+- Release Pipelines not yet available in YAML

+## Extensibility
+- Add any resources created in embedded ARM templates to the Terraform arm_resource_ids output list.
+This will let `tf_deploy.ps1` know to clean up these resources during a `destroy` operation, as Terraform doesn't know about them.
+- Terraform output is exported as ad-hoc Azure Pipeline variables by `tf_deploy.ps1`

 ## Disclaimer
 This project is provided as-is, and is not intended as blueprint on howa VDC should be deployed, or Azure components and Terraform should be used.
 It is merely an example on how you can use the technology.
 The project creates a number of Azure resources, you are responsible for monitoring cost.